Early detection matters

 Beyond colorectal cancer

-Lung cancer is the world’s deadliest cancer, but only about 5.8% of eligible people in the U.S. are screened for the disease.5,7
+Lung cancer is the most common cause of cancer death in the U.S., but only 18.2% of eligible people are screened for the disease.1,3

 We are recruiting as many as 20,000 geographically and demographically representative participants for the PROACT LUNG Study.